A note on Hall conductance and Hall conductivity in interacting Fermion systems: Main results

 The splitting and merging of sums is justified since we will now see that all sums involved are absolutely convergent.

 We see that by Theorem \ref{thm:indep} the first term is absolutely convergent and in fact equal to

 It remains to show that the other two sums are each absolutely convergent with a bound that vanishes for large $k$ when compared to $\lvert B_k(x) \rvert$.
 We only consider the second sum, as the third can be treated analogously.
-Using shifted versions of Lemmas \ref{lem: half plane liouvillian} and \ref{lem: NEASS aut and OD estimates} implies that there are constants $c_1$ and $c_2$, independent of $x,k,z,y$, such that
+Using Lemma \ref{lem: half plane liouvillian} and Lemma \ref{lem: NEASS aut and OD estimates} implies that there are constants $c_1$ and $c_2$, independent of $x,k,z,y$, such that